 Crown Heights is another eclectic and happening enclave in Brooklyn, with easy access to Manhattan via the A/C and 2/3/4/5 trains.
 Home to the Brooklyn Botanic Garden and a never-ending supply of fantastic coffee, regional cuisines, and trendy shops, Crown Heights is the perfect neighborhood to settle down.
 Plus, several Brooklyn staples surround the neighborhood: Brooklyn Botanic Garden, Brooklyn Museum, and Prospect Park.
 The average monthly rent for a one-bedroom comes out to $2,100.

-Common Albany, Common Sterling, Common Kingston, Common Pacific, and Common Herkimer are all located in Crown Heights, with rents ranging from $1,300 to $1,495.
+Common Albany, Common Sterling, Common Kingston, Common Brower, and Common Herkimer are all located in Crown Heights, with rents ranging from $1,100 to $1,300.
 In addition to all other advantages of coliving (furnished spaces, free weekly cleaning, free WiFi, free household essentials), Common members can take full advantage of member perks, including discounts at major brands (think Classpass, Brooklinen, and Talkspace) as well as free events around the city.
 Become a member today.

 One of Brooklyn’s most culturally rich neighborhoods, Bed-Stuy offers a welcoming, lively, and ever-changing community along with affordable housing.
 For an average of $2,200 a month, you can find a one-bedroom apartment in Bed-Stuy.
 The neighborhood is teeming with local treasures: BKLYN Blend (fresh juices and gourmet sandwiches), Peaches HotHouse (fried chicken and Southern treats), Black Swan, C’mon Everybody, and Dynaco.